Vegan

 Soy

-milk can be
+milk can be used for

-on cereal, and
+drink, on cereal, and in

 cooking.